Michael von der Schulenburg

-Michael von der Schulenburg (full name: Michael Sergius Graf von der Schulenburg; born 16 October 1948 in Munich, Germany) is a former senior German diplomat with the United Nations and with the Organization for Security and Cooperation in Europe (OSCE).
-Between 2005 and 2012 he worked at the rank of Assistant Secretary-General in UN peace missions in Iraq and Sierra Leone.
+Count Michael Sergius von der Schulenburg (born 16 October 1948) is a member of the European Parliament and a German former diplomat with the United Nations and with the Organization for Security and Cooperation in Europe (OSCE).
+Between 2005 and 2012 he worked at the rank of Assistant Secretary-General of the UN Department of Political and Peacebuilding Affairs and as an Executive Representative for peace missions in Iraq and Sierra Leone.

 Life and career

-Michael von der Schulenburg is a descendant of the ‘Russian Line’ of the old German noble family of the von der Schulenburg.
+Michael von der Schulenburg is a descendant of the German noble family of the von der Schulenburg.
+He was born in Munich.
 He earned degrees from the Free University in West Berlin, London School of Economics, and the École Nationale d’Administration.

 He worked for the UN for 30 years – in assignments in Haiti, Pakistan, Afghanistan, Iran, Iraq and Sierra Leone, among others.
 When serving at the United Nations Integrated Peacebuilding Office in Sierra Leone (UNIPSIL) as the highest UN representative in Sierra Leone (Executive Representative of the Secretary-General – ERSG), he came into conflict with the government over the implementation of the Lomé Peace Agreement, police arming and the forthcoming presidential elections.
 In 2012, he was asked to leave the country.